 In most organizations, performance appraisal systems are commonly used to evaluate and rank employees.
 When an employee is involved from within the organization, he or she should demonstrate current competence to fulfill the next highest position.
 In some organizations, depending on the type of work involved, the hiring caretaker may be ordered to evaluate the employee’s performance skills at the new location for several months.

-Place the right people at the right place
+Place the right people in the right place

 A professional is evaluated on the basis of many factors, including professionalism, past success, and interest in taking on additional responsibilities In order to improve the chances of getting a candidate, candidates must submit the information that shows their ability to perform the new positions strategically.
 Candidates who fulfill the basic qualifications of the candidate or job category and all other requirements related to the given position and position are eligible for the promotion.
 Promotional policies also provide preliminary guidance on resolving personal complaints resulting from disputes or concerns regarding the promotion and review process.